danielpodrazka/editor-mcp/README.md

 - For Python files, this tool uses Python's AST and tokenize modules to accurately identify function boundaries including decorators and docstrings
 - For JavaScript/JSX files, this tool uses regex pattern matching to identify function declarations and their boundaries
 - Supports standard JavaScript functions, async functions, arrow functions, and React hooks like useCallback
+- For Python files, this tool uses Python's AST and tokenize modules to accurately identify function boundaries including decorators and docstrings
+- For JavaScript/JSX files, this tool uses a combination of approaches:
+  - Primary method: Babel AST parsing when available (requires Node.js and Babel packages)
+  - Fallback method: Regex pattern matching for function declarations when Babel is unavailable
+- Supports standard JavaScript functions, async functions, arrow functions, and React hooks like useCallback
 - Returns an error if no file path is set or if the function is not found
 ## Configuration